Pet food palatants: why does kibble need them?

 First, let’s wind the years back and take a look at how kibble started.
 There was a time when dogs were mainly fed table scraps or canned food, both of which were mostly meat.
 Then World War 2 started, bringing with it restrictions on using tins and, hey presto, dry food was born.
 Manufacturers loved it because it was easy to make using by-products of the emerging industry of human processed food, and best of all it could be mass produced.
 Dog owners liked the cleanliness and convenience of dry food, which could be stored for long periods without spoiling, and was less messy to serve, so dry food stuck around, as is now one of the most common forms of dog food.

 How do palatants work?

 Processing leaves kibble almost tasteless, so not too many dogs would choose to eat it.
-To compensate for the very low meat content, pet food manufacturers add grains, legumes and other starchy ingredients – which also lessens the food’s appeal, as dogs are not naturally grain eaters.
+To compensate for the very low meat content, pet food manufacturers add grains, legumes and other starchy ingredients in large volumes – which also lessens the food’s appeal.

 Here’s how they work:

 - Pet food companies coat kibble with chemical sprays and powders that appeal to a pup’s taste and smell